javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 In a function try to use only variables passed as parameters.

-That would make it impossible to identify what's exactly in the variable *now*.
+That would make it really hard to identify what's exactly in the variable *now*.
 And also where it comes from.
 A person with weak intuition would have to analyze the code line-by-line and track the changes through every code branch.

 **An advanced variant of the approach is to covertly (!) replace the value with something alike in the middle of a loop or a function.**